Metrist-Software/product-docs/README.md

 	# a url will be provided such as http://localhost:8080/
 	```

-	The `serve` mode is mostly consistent with the `dev` mode but is served directly from the `dist` folder and therefore is useful to catch rare problems with links to static assets (such as any static files served from the `public` folder, a feature of vitepress).
+	The `serve` mode is mostly consistent with the `dev` mode but is served directly from the `dist` folder and therefore is useful to catch rare problems with links to static assets (such as any static files served from the `public` folder, a feature of VitePress).

 ## Deployment

-`yarn dev` and/or `yarn build` do a reasonable job confirming things work as expected. vitepress even checks and will complain on broken links.
+`yarn dev` and/or `yarn build` do a reasonable job confirming things work as expected.
+VitePress even checks and will complain on broken links.
 If `yarn dev` and `yarn build` succeed, there’s a good chance your safe to publish your work.

-(If this ever changes, such as we introduce custom code overriding vitepress out-of-the-box, we’ll implement `yarn test` scripts accordingly.)
+(If this ever changes, such as we introduce custom code overriding VitePress out-of-the-box, we’ll implement `yarn test` scripts accordingly.)

 To publish changes, `git push` to `main` branch.
 GitHub actions (see `.github/workflows/deploy.yml`) will publish your changes to GitHub pages (and we should never have to touch `gh-pages` branch).